RolandBurrows/novus-apicius/recipes/world_war_1_america/lintz_tart.md

 * 1 grated Lemon

 #### Directions
 1. Combine pastry ingredients in a mixing bowl.
-Mix filling ingredients in a separate bowl, until formed into a paste.
+Mix filling ingredients in a separate bowl.
 2. Form pastry-paste in long strips on a baking pan, and fill with filling-paste.
 3. Bake in medium oven.